erhant/flashy-sort/README.md

-# flashier_sort
+# Flashy Sort
-Flashier Sort is a sorting algorithm similar to Flash Sort.
+Flashy Sort is a sorting algorithm similar to Flash Sort.
-However, it does not have an extra paramter, or no bins.
-Instead it operates on new arrays, calculating `collisions` and `offsets`.

 ## TO DO:
 - 1) We can perhaps use array instead of newArray, by doing in-place.
 This is because the positioning system gives us a 1-to-1 mapping.